oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article1.md

 #### 4. Enable the Management Agent plugin in the compute instance.

 The *Agent Configuration* has been created.
 It applies to the Cloud Agent running inside the Compute Instance that runs the Go application.
-However, before that agent will actually sent any logs, we have to ensure that the <!--FIXME: Missing text-->
+However, before that agent will actually sent any logs, we have to ensure that the *Management Agent* plugin is activated.
+Oracle Cloud Agent is a lightweight process that manages plugins running on compute instances.
+Plugins collect performance metrics, install OS updates, and perform other instance management tasks.
+Not all plugins are automatically activated.
+More details on the Cloud Agent and these plugins can be found in the [OCI Documentation on Cloud Agent](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/manage-plugins.htm)

 Type *instance* in the search bar in the console.
 Navigate to *Instances*.
 Drill down to the instance created earlier for running the Go application.
 Switch to the tab *Oracle Cloud Agent*.
 Compute Instances based on one of the predefined OCI images - like the Oracle Linux Developer image used for this instance - contain the Oracle Cloud Agent.
 This is a lightweight process that manages plugins running on the instance.
 Plugins collect performance metrics, install OS updates, and perform other instance management tasks.
 The *Management Agent* plugin needs to be enabled.
 It is this plugin that collects log entries inside the compute instance and sends them to OCI Logging.